Welcome to STEM

 Each half term a lecture takes place where students get the opportunity to participate in a thoughtful presentation.

-This year has included, how to fool your senses (https://twitter.com/ScienceCncs/status/1583087796017065984?s=20&t=41hGb-ZGt8TAGaOjV2zltA), looking (and tasting) sustainable protein sources (https://twitter.com/ScienceCncs/status/1596057209145679873?s=20&t=41hGb-ZGt8TAGaOjV2zltA) and the next is a planned dissection of a whole pigs head!
+Previous lectures have included, how to fool your senses (https://twitter.com/ScienceCncs/status/1583087796017065984?s=20&t=41hGb-ZGt8TAGaOjV2zltA), looking (and tasting) sustainable protein sources (https://twitter.com/ScienceCncs/status/1596057209145679873?s=20&t=41hGb-ZGt8TAGaOjV2zltA) and the dissection of a whole pigs head!

 Continued Professional Development